1. Home

 How Hard is Pharmacy School?

 For all the societal hype about medical school, getting into pharmacy school can be just as hard.
 You might be at the point where you’re ready to apply to pharmacy school or - having already been admitted - having second thoughts.
-Perhaps you’re considering whether or not to take the pharmacy college admission test (PCAT) or weighing whether to apply for a pharmacy program through an early assurance pathway.
+Perhaps you’re considering whether or not to take the pharmacy college admission test (PCAT) or apply for a pharmacy program through an early assurance pathway.
 You’re at a crossroads because the thought of pharmacy school being too hard has infiltrated your mind.
-You’ve heard that medical school is hard, but what about pharmacy school?

-Your second and third years emphasize the drug therapeutics and focus in-depth on specific disease states.
+Your second and third years emphasize drug therapeutics and focus on specific disease states in-depth.
 As you progress through the first three years, expect the number of assignments/projects to increase and the frequency of knowledge checks (quizzes and exams) to increase as well.
 This is not the PharmD program just throwing all of this upon you because they want to; this is for your benefit as it culminates in you being best prepared for the 4th year, your advanced pharmacy practice experience rotations.

 Overcoming the Challenges of Pharmacy School Courses

-So how does one overcome the challenge of a PharmD course curriculum with a high degree of difficulty load?
-By adopting new study methods, attending classes, and learning with others far beyond the experience you had in undergrad.
-Chances are that the study habits you have had during your time in undergrad won’t help as much during pharmacy school.
-Just like a pharmacist that needs to quickly adapt to a new situation or environment, a pharmacy student must be the same.
+Adopting new study methods, attending classes, and learning with others far beyond your undergrad experience.
+Chances are that the study habits you have had during your time as an undergrad won’t help as much during pharmacy school.
+Like a pharmacist who needs to adapt quickly to a new situation or environment, a pharmacy student must be the same.

 Let’s break this down.
-Extracurricular activities and student organizations are an investment in your own education and in yourself.
+Extracurricular activities and student organizations are an investment in your education and yourself.
 As a first-year pharmacy student, you are encouraged to participate in many different organizations to find your interest in the different areas of pharmacy.
-There are a plethora of organizations that focus on different practices of pharmacy, so the exposure early on in your pharmacy school career allows you to narrow down which organizations you truly want to be involved in, elective courses you want to take, and what future job you may want to pursue.
+There are a plethora of organizations that focus on different practices of pharmacy, so the exposure early on in your pharmacy school career allows you to narrow down which organizations you truly want to be involved in, the elective courses you want to take, and what future job you may want to pursue.

 Upon admission to pharmacy school, some students may have already held a part-time position within a pharmacy, a research lab, or another healthcare-related site.
 Others will have to look for new openings as the beginning of the school year is a ripe time for companies to hire.
-The experience you gain outside the classroom and having the opportunity to apply your knowledge in the real-world is invaluable.
-However, extra time spent at work means less time spent on school, making pharmacy school just that much harder.
+The experience you gain outside the classroom and having the opportunity to apply your knowledge in the real world is invaluable.
+However, extra time at work means less time spent on school, making pharmacy school much harder.
 There is that fine line there; maintaining a job requires diligence and the ability to manage and adjust accordingly.

 portrait of Jim Herbst PharmD